 News 6 gotten body camera videos from authorities.
-OPD’s forensic video analyst assembled 3 angles to show what happened the day of the deadly shooting.
+OPD’s forensic video expert assembled 3 angles to show what happened the day of the deadly shooting.

 When they saw the 22-year-old in a stolen automobile, authorities said it began.
 Private investigators said Aldophe was likewise implicated of robbing a home.

 Officers chased Aldophe.
 Private investigators said eventually during the chase they opened fire.

 According to the SAO’s letter decreasing prosecution, private investigators said Aldophe fired at officers first, however Haynes doesn’t think that happened.

 “There was absolutely nothing in the report suggesting there was any gunshot residue on either of his hands,” Haynes said.